 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 If you bought a coop in New York with a mortgage, you have heard of the Aztech Recognition Agreement.
 People also call it “Aztec form”.
-In fact, the buyer who applies for a co-op apartment with a mortgage has to produce an Aztec.
-As a matter of fact, the Aztec has nothing to do with an ancient Mexican civilization.
-In fact, it has to do with buying a co-op in New York.
+The buyer who applies for a co-op apartment with a mortgage has to produce an Aztec.
+The Aztec has nothing to do with an ancient Mexican civilization.
+It has to do with buying a co-op in New York.
 We will break it down for you, explaining what it means and how it works.
 To get a mortgage, the bank requires the Aztech.
 The co-op purchase application requires the originals.
 Interestingly, most co-op owners and sometimes brokers do not know what it means.
-In fact, they just put it inside the coop board package without understanding the implications.
+They just put it inside the coop board package without understanding the implications.

 An Aztech remains a contract between those three parties.
 It states the bank will have a first lien on the buyer’s shares as collateral for the mortgage.
 The name comes from the Aztech Document Systems company, which dates from 1973.
 Previously, lenders would negotiate directly with building developers to create custom documents for individual shareholders.

-The by-laws and the language of proprietary leases vary regarding the ability of each shareholder to get a mortgage, backed by each shareholder’s shares.
-An Aztec increases the bank’s ability to enforce its collateral if it tried to foreclose.
+The by-laws and the language of proprietary leases vary regarding each shareholder’s ability to get a mortgage backed by each shareholder’s shares.
+An Aztec increases the bank’s ability to enforce its collateral if it tries to foreclose.
 Lastly, the co-op cannot allow additional financing or cancel the shares/lease without the bank’s approval.
-In conclusion, the building is therefore granted a priority lien on the equity.
+In conclusion, the building is, therefore, granted a priority lien on the equity.

 It permits the lender to monitor the shareholder’s timeliness of maintenance payments.
 In other words, it turns the bank into a guarantor of a shareholder’s maintenance fees.

-The banks issue most Aztech Agreements.
-The terms of which must be mutually agreed upon between the three parties before a loan can close.
-Once released, it becomes part of the board package.
+The banks issue most Aztech Agreements, the terms of which must be mutually agreed upon between the three parties before a loan can close.
+Once released, they become part of the board package.

 The bank holds a lien against the shares.
-In the case of a sale, the proceeds pay the bank first.
-First, the loan gets repaid in full.
+In the case of a sale, the bank receives the proceeds first.
+First, the loan is repaid in full.
 Then, the owner receives the remaining amount.